 I spoke with my brother Nikos on the GSM phone and sent an e-mail to my wife Alice.
 I was tired, too tired to prepare dinner.
 I took a very welcomed hot shower and then went ashore with the dinghy to Grikos (Γροίκος) at the only open taverna where I had a rather indifferent meal.
 The wind was howling and it was a rough during my slow return to Thetis.
 By 10 PM the wind was somewhat less and I went to bed.

 Friday October 15, 2010, Day 17

 In the early morning hours the wind, as forecasted, veered to the SSW.
 I was glad to be here well protected from the SW.
 The morning was calm and there was hardly any wind.
-The forecasts call for SW wind of force 5 later going down to 3-4 and for possible rain in the afternoon.
-These conditions are predicted to last through Sunday.
+The forecasts called for SW wind of force 5 later going down to 3-4 and for possible rain in the afternoon.
+These conditions were predicted to last through Sunday.
 But by Monday we will be back to SE winds reaching force 7.